 - Review any problem debts and provide all correspondence that you’ve had with the creditor or collection agency.

-- Then discuss your goals, credit and budget to make sure the attorney can negotiation a settlement that works for you.
+- Then discuss your goals, credit, and budget to make sure the attorney can negotiate a settlement that works for you.

 - The attorney can also advise you if you have any other legal actions you can take, such as suing for collector harassment.